- Screening is by appointment only

 You have an appointment for an outpatient consultation

-Outpatient consultations will resume from Monday 27 April in accordance with essential health and safety measures.
+Outpatient consultations are taking place normally, in compliance with essential health and safety measures.

 You have a scheduled surgical procedure

 Mandatory screening tests are currently suspended.
 Note however that your doctor can still ask for one in some specific cases.